Sima Jiong

 Sima Jiong (司馬冏) (before 283 (Note: Although Sima Jiong's birth year was not recorded, his father Sima You was born in 246.
 Thus, Sima Jiong's birth year should be between 259 and 270.) – 27 January 303), (Note: According to the Book of Jin, Sima Jiong was defeated on the wuchen day of the 12th month of the year after the 1st year of the Yongning era of Emperor Hui's reign.
-This corresponds to 27 January 303 in the Julian calendar. [永甯元年....。明年十二月戊辰，冏败...]
-According to the Zizhi Tongjian, the battle to subdue Sima Jiong began on the dingmao day of that month, which corresponds to 26 January 303, (Note: Emperor Hui's biography in Book of Jin also dated the start of the battle to that day.) and lasted for 3 days.
-The Zizhi Tongjian also indicated that Sima Jiong was executed very quickly after the battle ended, suggesting he probably died on 29 January 303 (i.e. the gengwu day of that month).) courtesy name Jingzhi (景治), formally Prince Wumin of Qi (齊武閔王), was an imperial prince of the Jin dynasty of China.
+This corresponds to 27 January 303 in the Julian calendar.
+According to the Zizhi Tongjian and Emperor Hui's biography in Book of Jin, the battle to subdue Sima Jiong began on the dingmao day of that month, which corresponds to 26 January 303.
+The Zizhi Tongjian also indicated that the battle lasted for 3 days and that Sima Jiong was executed very quickly after the battle ended, suggesting that he probably died on 29 January 303 (i.e. the gengwu day of that month).) courtesy name Jingzhi (景治), formally Prince Wumin of Qi (齊武閔王), was an imperial prince of the Jin dynasty of China.
 He briefly served as Emperor Hui's regent after overthrowing the usurper Sima Lun in May 301.
 He was the fourth of the eight princes commonly associated with the War of the Eight Princes.

+The son of Sima You, he played a role in Sima Lun's coup against Empress Jia and her family, but was later transferred away from the capital, Luoyang to guard the city of Xuchang.
+When Sima Lun usurped the throne from Emperor Hui, Sima Jiong raised an army and led the coalition of the "Three Princes" (三王) to restore Emperor Hui to the throne.
+He was appointed the new regent of Emperor Hui after Sima Lun's defeat, but his arrogant and wasteful personality made him deeply unpopular within the court.
+Soon, his former allies the Prince of Hejian, Sima Yong and the Prince of Chengdu, Sima Ying accused him of treason and threatened Luoyang with their forces.
+Believing that the Prince of Changsha, Sima Ai was in league with the two from inside the city, Sima Jiong wanted to execute him first, but Ai retaliated and killed him after a few days of fighting.